brandi-jeff/2211SDE11-EscapeArtist/README.md

 - Add hints and enhanced rewards

 ## Thank You!!
 Thanks for taking the time to read this and review my code.
 I hope to circle back to this and update this readme with changes.
-For now, the jar file to check the game out are in the releases.
+For now, the jar files to check the game out are in the tags area.